The holiday season is all about sharing. In the spirit of sharing, here's five things you don't know about OnSIP (for better or for worse):

-Charlotte (Sys Admin) keeps our office lively.
+Charlotte (Director of Operations) keeps our office lively.
 Without her, our office decor would consist of leaning towers of Starbucks trays.
 I inquired about how she keeps the plants alive when she's on vacation.
 "I ask someone else to water them...
 Sometimes it even works.
 And sometimes, we get new plants," she answered.
 Here's a plant in the office window - looking out on Broad St:

 2. John, CTO, has an old school phone in his office.
 And it's in use.